Relintai/pandemonium_engine_docs/about/docs_changelog.md

 to the `class reference ( toc-class-ref )`.
 Below is a list of new tutorials added since version 3.1.

+Note:
-.. note:: This document only contains new tutorials so not all changes are reflected,
+ This document only contains new tutorials so not all changes are reflected,
           many tutorials have been substantially updated but are not reflected in this document.

 New tutorials since version 3.1